sobaba-12/sim_and_scat/_build/classical_methods/van_der_waals.md

 # The van der Waals interaction

 Previously, you were given the opportunity to observe particles that interact only through the van der Waals interaction.
-In order to achieve this it is necessary to have a **potential model**, a mathematical function, that is capable of modeling such an interaction.
+In order to achieve this it is necessary to have a **potential model**, a mathematical function, that is capable of modeling this interaction.
 It is known that the van der Waals interaction encompasses **two** forces; the first is the long-range attractive London dispersion and the second is the short-range Pauli exclusion principle.
-Therefore, or potential model must be able to model both of these aspects.
+Therefore, the potential model must be able to model both of these aspects.

-One mathematical function that is commonly applied is the **Lennard-Jones** potential model [[1](#references)], which considers the attractve London dispersion forces as follows,
+One mathematical function that is commonly applied to model the van der Waals interaction is the **Lennard-Jones** potential model [[1](#references)].
+This considers the attractve London dispersion forces as follows,

 $$ E_{\text{attractive}}(r) = -4\varepsilon\Big(\dfrac{\sigma}{r}\Big)^6\;,$$

 where $\sigma$ is the distance at which the potential energy between the two particles is zero, $-\varepsilon$ is the potential energy at the equilbrium separation, and $r$ is the distance between the two atoms.
-The Pauli exclusion principle is repulsive and only important over very short distances modelled as,
+The Pauli exclusion principle is repulsive and only substantial over very short distances.
+It is commonly modelled with the following function,

 $$ E_{\text{repulsive}}(r) = 4\varepsilon\Big(\dfrac{\sigma}{r}\Big)^{12}\;,$$